 It may be as valuable as oil or gold to the companies that collect it, but consumers often have little understanding of, or control over, how their data is collected, stored, and shared.
 The more our digital footprints expand, the more uneasy people feel about the data collection practices of companies.
 This uneasiness is further justified by horror stories about sensitive data being hacked, sold, leaked, and otherwise abused.

-In the United States, with the exception of a few states, consumer data is largely unregulated.
-The federal privacy laws that do exist mostly predate the internet era and are insufficient to address the world of big data.
-Lacking a comprehensive data privacy regulation like the GDPR that protects Europeans, Americans are still very much living in the Wild West of data privacy.
+In the United States, federal privacy laws mostly predate the Internet era and are insufficient to address the world of big data.
+Lacking a comprehensive data privacy regulation like the General Data Protection Regulation (GDPR) that protects Europeans, Americans are still very much living in the Wild West of data privacy.

 But with growing concerns creating momentum for new privacy laws, more states are proposing solutions to tame the frontier.
 It’s looking more likely that a federal privacy law is in store for the U.S. as well.

-Note: Before reading the full article, grab your privacy legislation tracker cheat sheet, last updated on January, 31st, 2023:
+Note: Before reading the full article, grab your privacy legislation tracker cheatsheet, last updated in January 2024: